patbec/homeserver-startpage/README.md

 ## Setup

-These services are only accessible via <b>VPN</b>, the subdomain <i>(bsp. grafana.thinkbox.center)</i> returns a private IP address.
+These services are only accessible via <b>VPN</b>, the subdomain <i>(bsp. test.thinkbox.center)</i> returns a private IP address.
 Routers usually filter such requests via the [DNS rebind](https://en.wikipedia.org/wiki/DNS_rebinding) protection function.

 If you have a FRITZ!Box, you can add an exception for your domain with [this guide](https://avm.de/service/wissensdatenbank/dok/FRITZ-Box-7390/663_DNS-Auflosung-privater-IP-Adressen-nicht-moglich/).

-Use this command to check if DNS resolution is working:
+Use a command like this to check if DNS resolution is working:
 ```
-nslookup grafana.thinkbox.center
+nslookup test.thinkbox.center
 ```

 <details>
-  <summary>Sample config for traefik with let's encrypt</summary>
+  <summary>Example configuration for a reverse proxy with certificate from let's encrypt</summary>

 ### Treafik

-A sample config to provide a HTTPS connection for the services.
+A sample config to provide a HTTPS connection for docker services.

 ```
 version: '3.9'